CaptainCrowbar/unicorn-lib/unicorn/regex.md

 * `#include "unicorn/regex.hpp"`

+## Contents ##

+[TOC]

+## Introduction ##

 This module provides Unicode-aware regular expressions, and related classes and functions.
 It calls the widely available [PCRE](http://www.pcre.org/) (Perl Compatible Regular Expressions) library.
+Unicorn's regexes use the 8 bit version of the PCRE library, which must have been built with the optional UTF-8 support enabled (PCRE can also be built as 16 and 32 bit libraries, but these are not used by Unicorn).
+The module currently uses the traditional version of PCRE; at some point I intend to convert it to use PCRE2 instead.

 Refer to the PCRE documentation for details of the regular expression syntax.

-## Contents ##

-[TOC]

-## Introduction ##

-The PCRE library can be built in three different forms: `libpcre`, `libpcre16`, and `libpcre32`, supporting UTF-8, UTF-16, and UTF-32 strings and regular expressions respectively.
-Ideally, you should have all three versions available, and link with all of them, to make Unicorn regular expressions work with all three Unicode encodings.
-You will always need the 8-bit PCRE library;
-depending on which of the other two you have or want to use, define `UNICORN_PCRE16` and/or `UNICORN_PCRE32` when building Unicorn, to indicate which ones are available (these are only needed when building Unicorn, not when building code that uses it, as long as you are careful not to try to use the missing regex types).
-Wide character (`wstring`) regexes are built if the corresponding UTF build of PCRE is available (16 or 32 bits, depending on the size of `wchar_t`).

-Some other modules in the Unicorn library ([`unicorn/format`](format.html) and [`unicorn/lexer`](lexer.html)) call the regex library to handle pattern matching in different UTF encodings, and will only work with encodings for which the corresponding PCRE library has been linked.
-(A few other modules also use regexes internally; these require only UTF-8 support, which is always available.)

-In addition to the four UTF-based regex classes, this module also supports byte oriented regexes, which simply treat a `std::string` as a sequence of arbitrary bytes, with no assumptions about content encoding.
-Byte regexes work the same as UTF-8 regexes as far as possible, except that characters in the regex are matched against individual bytes instead of encoded characters.
+Although the regex functions in this module are specified in terms of `u8string` arguments, Unicorn regexes support both UTF-8 and byte oriented matching.
+Byte regexes (selected with the `rx_byte` flag) simply treat a string as a sequence of arbitrary bytes, with no assumptions about content encoding, and will work with non-Unicode strings.
 The `\xHH` escape code (where H is a hexadecimal digit) always matches a single byte even if the value is greater than `\x7f` (in a UTF-8 regex this would match a multibyte encoded character); the `\x{hex}` escape code can still be used, but it will be treated as a syntax error if the value is greater than `\x{ff}`.

 ## Unicorn::Regex vs std::regex ##